Best Dolby Atmos add on speakers for home theatre – which ones to choose and how do they work?

 Similar in core design to the KEF R50 but without all the shiny bits.
 While the Q50a is sonically matched to KEF speakers but as these are an ambient speaker they will pair with anything well enough.
 If the design of these isn’t enough to woo you, the sound will.

 See more about the KEF Q50a Dolby Atmos Speaker

 15: Klipsch R-41SA Dolby Atmos Speakers

 A replacement for the R-14SA model this newer unit (released 2017) is current the choice for Klipsch Atmos upfiring sales.
-It’s current Amazons Choice for Klipsch Atmos so that is usually a sign sales are going well.
+It’s currently top pick for Klipsch Atmos so that is usually a sign sales are going well.

 The R-41SA has a 4″ driver, in spun copper as Klipsch is so known for.
 It also has a 1″ tweeter which is made from Aluminum and connected into a 90 x 90 horn.
 Handles a generous 100W of power and is fully Dolby certified, of course.

 See more about the Klipsch R-41SA Dolby Atmos Speakers